 In other words, even feedback that’s designed into systems can lead to unexpected or undesirable biases.
-But there are many unintended ways in which feedback might arise, and these are more pernicious and harder to control.
+But on top of that, there are many unintended ways in which feedback might arise, and these are more pernicious and harder to control.
 Let’s look at three.

 Self-fulfilling predictions.
 Suppose a predictive policing system determines certain areas of a city to be at high risk for crime.
 More police officers might be deployed to such areas.
 Alternatively, officers in areas predicted to be high risk might be subtly lowering their threshold for stopping, searching, or arresting people—perhaps even unconsciously.
 Either way, the prediction will appear to be validated, even if it had been made purely based on data biases.

 Predictions that affect the training set.
-Continuing this example, predictive policing activity will leads to arrests, records of which might be added to the algorithm’s training set.
+Continuing this example, predictive policing activity will lead to arrests, records of which might be added to the algorithm’s training set.
 These areas might then continue to appear to be at high risk of crime, and perhaps also other areas with a similar demographic composition, depending on the feature set used for predictions.
-The biases might even compound over time.
+The disparities might even compound over time.

 Predictions that affect the phenomenon and society at large.
 Prejudicial policing on a large scale, algorithmic or not, will affect society over time, contributing to the cycle of poverty and crime.
-This is an extremely well-trodden thesis, and we’ll briefly review the sociological literature on durable inequality and the persistence of stereotypes in Chapter 3.
+This is a well-trodden thesis, and we’ll briefly review the sociological literature on durable inequality and the persistence of stereotypes in Chapter 8.

 Let us remind ourselves that we deploy machine learning so that we can act on its predictions.
 It is hard to even conceptually eliminate the effects of predictions on outcomes, future training sets, the phenomena themselves, or society at large.
 The more central machine learning becomes in our lives, the stronger this effect.